Avatr 07: Range extender

 Avatr's Kunlun range extender system debuts in the 07, which consists of a battery and petrol engine electrically powering drive motors.

 The initial battery option is a 39.05 kWh CATL Freevoy hybrid-chemistry pack jointly developed by CATL and Avatr, and the 07 is the first vehicle to implement the new Freevoy-line of battery designs.
 It consists of both LFP and sodium-ion battery cells arranged in series, which allows for the sodium-ion cells to compensate for LFP cells' weaknesses in cold-weather performance and charge accuracy.
 As a result, CATL claims the battery can discharge at temperatures as low as -40.
 C, charge at -30.
 C, and performs like normal at -20.
 C, while having 40% higher battery state-of-charge accuracy.

 The engine is a JL469ZQ1 petrol 1.5-liter turbocharged four-cylinder unit supplied by Changan Auto, which has a peak output of 154 hp and is not mechanically connected to the wheels, instead powering an electric generator to charge the battery.
 It has an aluminium block and head and is equipped with direct injection and DOHC.
 It has a compression ratio of 15:1, allowing for peak thermal efficiency to reach 44.4% or 3.63 kWh/L of petrol.
 It can operate at air temperatures from -35 to 65 C. Avatr claims that it produces less than 75dB of noise when operating due to NVH work done on the engine.
-To reduce vibration and noise by 90% at startup, the engine is placed at an optimal crank position at shutdown to reduce cylinder pressure by 62.5%.
+To reduce vibration and noise by 90% at startup, the engine is placed at an optimal crank position at shutdown to reduce cylinder sound pressure by 62.5%.